ROS-education/docker-dev-box/README.md

     ```

 9.  **Viewing Logs:**
-    To view the logs from the running `code-server` container:
+    To view the logs from the running container:
     ```bash
-    docker-compose logs -f code-server
+    docker-compose logs -f dev-box
     ```
     (Press `Ctrl+C` to stop following logs).